 7. Save this excel document.
 It will be the file where you’ll build your population pyramid.

 II.
 Organize and Clean your Population Data

-2. Delete columns H, I, J, and K. And then delete columns A, B, and C. You won’t need any of this data.
-You’ll be left with four columns: Age; Both Sexes Population; Male Population; Female Population.
+3. Delete columns B, C, and D. You’ll be left with four columns: Age Group; Both Sexes Population; Male Population; Female Population.

 i.
 Highlight column D, right click, and select Format Cells.

 ii.
 Under the Number tab, select ‘Percentage’ and change the Decimal Places to 1.